 One Percent Collective is NZ’s movement for a better way to donate.
-Join a community of people, gardeners, creatives, devs, dentists and bingo players who donate their 1% to support great Kiwi-based causes in the easiest and awesomest way possible.
+Join a community of people, gardeners, creatives, devs, surfers and skiers who donate their 1% to support great Kiwi-based causes in the easiest and awesomest way possible.

 Our Collective charities.

 Here’s a taste of who you can support.

 The charities you can support.

 Over $1.2 million has been raised by more than 500 Collective donors

 Impacting thousands of lives in New Zealand and beyond!

 The Generosity Journal is a reminder that our world has many good humans doing good things and making good stuff.
 It’s a beautiful little book of goodness and online stories that we publish multiple times a year to inspire generosity and keep our Collective in the loop on the impact their donations are having on the work our partner charities are doing.
 Have a read, pass it on, do good!

 Share 1% of your income by credit card or online banking.

 Yep we take nothing, every $ you give goes to your charities.